 CFL Patent PIPEline includes several distinctive features in the area of patent searching, not least the complete absence of a need for keyword/boolean searching.

-You can take a look at the screenshots we showed in Madrid, to much interest from patent searchers, by choosing it from the Programs tab.
-Patent PIPELine is an API, so these screenshots are indicative of what can be done with the output.
-The programs ingest UTF-8 plain text and can return HTML, XML, JSON or whatever is desired by an end user.
+Patent PIPELine is an API, so these screenshots are simply indicative of what can be done with the output.
+The programs use UTF-8 plain text and can return HTML, XML, JSON or whatever is desired by an end user.
 The output displayed on page 2 of the PDF is actually working directly from the XML source files where the matched patents are found.

 Here are some of the other features: